lowrycito/handbook/pages/study-manual-general-handbook.md

       * 5.2.5.
 Area CallingsThis chapter describes the roles of general and area leaders in the Church.
   * 6\.
 Stake Leadership

     * 6.1.
 Purposes of a StakeThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
     * 6.2.
 Stake Presidency

       * 6.2.
 Stake PresidencyThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
       * 6.2.1.
 Presiding High PriestThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
       * 6.2.2.
-Leading the Work of Salvation and ExaltationThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Leading God’s Work of Salvation and Exaltation in the StakeThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
       * 6.2.3.
 Common JudgeThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
       * 6.2.4.
 Records, Finances, and PropertiesThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
     * 6.3.
 Differences between the Authority of District Presidents and That of Stake PresidentsThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
     * 6.4.
 Stake Executive Secretary, Assistant Stake Executive Secretaries, Stake Clerk, and Assistant Stake Clerks

       * 6.4.1.
 Stake Executive Secretary and Assistant Stake Executive SecretariesThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
       * 6.4.2.
 Stake Clerk and Assistant Stake ClerksThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
     * 6.5.
 High Council

       * 6.5.
 High CouncilThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
       * 6.5.1.
 Represent the Stake PresidencyThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
       * 6.5.2.
 Serve on Stake Councils and CommitteesThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
       * 6.5.3.
 Serve as Stake Organization LeadersThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
     * 6.6.
 Stake Patriarch

       * 6.6.
 Stake PatriarchThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
       * 6.6.1.
 Calling, Sustaining, and Ordaining a Stake PatriarchThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
       * 6.6.2.
 Calling a Second Stake PatriarchThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
       * 6.6.3.
 Instructing a Newly Called Stake PatriarchThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
       * 6.6.4.
 Supervising the Work of the Stake PatriarchThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
       * 6.6.5.
 Confidentiality of Patriarchal BlessingsThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
       * 6.6.6.
 Patriarchs Who Are Called to Another Church PositionThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
       * 6.6.7.
 Scribes for Patriarchal BlessingsThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
     * 6.7.
 Stake Organizations

       * 6.7.
 Stake OrganizationsThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
       * 6.7.1.
 Stake Relief Society, Young Women, Primary, and Sunday School PresidenciesThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
       * 6.7.2.
 Stake Young Men PresidencyThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
       * 6.7.3.
 Stake Organization SecretariesThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
     * 6.8.
 Stake SpecialistsThe Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation.
+Members and leaders in a stake work together to help accomplish God’s work of salvation and exaltation.
   * 7\.
 The Bishopric

     * 7.1.
 The Bishop and His Counselors